Donald G. Hileman Memorial Educator of the Year Award

 Criteria will be listed in the annual District Directory and the District 7 guidelines book, presented to all incoming officers/presidents/directors, under the Awards section.

-Any former Governor of the District 7 or current officer, President, state director (excluding the incumbent Governor) shall be permitted to nominate an individual.
+Any former Governor of the District 7 or current officer, President, regional director (excluding the incumbent Governor) shall be permitted to nominate an individual.
 Past District 7 Hall of Fame recipients shall not be eligible.

 Selection of a District 7 Hall of Fame recipient shall be by unanimous decision of the Committee, The name of the nominee shall then be submitted to the current District Executive Committee which also must agree unanimously.
 An individual may be nominated more than once.
 The nominee must meet all the following criteria to be eligible: